mikessh/migec/README.md

 Description: A script to generate over-sequencing statistics

 Standard usage:
->$java -cp migec-v1.0.2.jar Histogram ./checkout/checkout.filelist.txt ./checkout/histogram
+>$java -cp migec.jar Histogram ./checkout/checkout.filelist.txt ./checkout/histogram

 Will generate several files, the one important for basic data processing is ./checkout/histogram.overseq.txt.
 The header contains MIG sizes, while each row for a sample is the number of reads in MIGs of a given size.
 Plot of MIG size (log coordinates) vs number of reads in MIG should display a clear peak.
 This plot should be used to set a MIG size cutoff in Assemble.